rax-maas/ceres/README.md

 ### Data Query

-The goals of a data query are
-- retrieve the data for the requested tenant, metric name, and one or more tags
+The goal of a data query is to provide the data for the requested tenant, metric name, and one or more tags whose timestamped values fall within the requested time range

+Such a query is performed in two steps:
+- query the series_set table to retrieve the metadata for the requested tenant, metric name, and tags
-- provide the timestamped values that fall within the requested time range
+- use that metadata to query the data_raw table to retrieve the values that fall within the requested time range

-The first goal is achieved by retrieving the list of series-sets for each request tag (key-value).
+The first step is achieved by retrieving the list of series-sets for each request tag (key-value).
 For example, let's say the query is requesting the metric `cpu_idle` and results for the tags `os=linux` and `deployment=prod`.
 A metadata retrieval of series-sets for each tag would be:

 For `os=linux`: